andi23rosca/solid-markdown/README.md

 # SolidJS version of `react-markdown`

-The implementation is 90% copied from https://github.com/remarkjs/react-markdown.
+The implementation is 90% shamelessly copied from https://github.com/remarkjs/react-markdown.

 Changes include:
 - Replacing React specific component creation with SolidJS components
 - Porting the implementation from javascript with JSDoc types to typescript